pwa-builder/PWABuilder-CLI/README.md

 ## Unit Tests

-In the terminal, install grunt task runner
+In the terminal, install the Grunt task runner:

 ````
 npm install -g grunt-cli
 ````

-In order to run tests and jshint execute:
+In order to run tests and jshint, execute the following command:

 ````
 grunt